READ

 Tired of waiting in lines for the latest trends?
 Learn why the cult of queuing is overrated and how true experiences happen off the beaten path.

-Les impatientes
+Les Impatientes

 Découvrez "Les Impatientes" de Djaïli Amadou Amal, un roman poignant qui explore le mariage forcé, la polygamie et la condition des femmes au Sahel.
 Un récit puissant sur la résistance et la survie.